dir: Volker Schlöndorff

 So this is what happens when a kid has two fathers.
 Jan on the other hand, is Polish, which wouldn’t seem to be an issue, except for the fact that the family lives in Danzig.
 Now, there’s probably no point going into the various intricacies of geography and nation-states arising from the days of the Prussian empire or the downfall of the Weimer Republic.
 Suffice to say that the places we now call Germany (or Deutschland, Deutschland Uber Alles, if you like), Poland and France weren’t always known as such and weren’t under singular banners for that long.
 Suffice further to say that there used to be places called Zealand, Sudetanland and Kashubia, which obviously are no longer extant.

 Danzig is now known as Gdansk, and is part of Poland these days, or at least until Kazakhstan invades, I guess.
 But back then it was a critical part of the Nazi plan for world domination.
-First it was callisthenics, then the lederhosen, then the funny looking sausages, then invade Danzig, and the world would be their sauerkraut-flavoured oyster.
+First it was calisthenics, then the lederhosen, then the funny looking sausages, then invade Danzig, and the world would be their sauerkraut-flavored oyster.

 We hear the broadcasts on the radio as the German propaganda machine revs up, speaking endlessly of the constant provocations Poland keeps making to the noble, stoic German nation, and how the constantly put-upon Fuhrer is reaching the end of his saint-like patience.